TZstatsADS/Fall2016-proj4-jingmu2014/doc/Report.md

 From the graphs we can see that beats and segments have the highest confidence values, sections and tatums have middle level confidence values, while bars have least confidence values.
 However, in order to make better prediction, I choose to keep all of them.

+In order to convert these features to a single vector for each song, I computed the quantiles for each features if it is a vector and the quantiles for each row if is a matrix.
+After that, I joined the quantiles together to make a vector.

+13 of the features are of vectors while 2 others are of matrix with 12 rows.
+Therefore, the result vector will be of length ((13+2\*12)\*5 = 185) for each song.
+Since there are 2350 songs in the training set, the resulting feature matrix will be of dimension 2350 \* 185.

 ##3.
 Response Manipulation
 Since we are predicting the existence of the words in a particular song, not its frequency, it is acceptable to transfer the lyrics dataset to binary responses (0 = The word is not in this song and 1 = The word is in this song).
 Hence I discard the information of numeber of appearance of a word in a particular song.
+The response matrix of lyrics is now of dimension 2350 \* 5001 (the first column is song ID) with 0 and 1 entries.

 ##4.
 Model Fitting
+The problem now becomes

 ##5.
 Prediction